Ironclad-Project/Ironclad/docs/cmdlineargs.md

 This are the keys and values the kernel takes, and under which circumstances:

 - `init=<path>`: Checked for an init program, if any.
+- `memtracking=enable`: Enables memory tracing at the expense of performance.